hatfullr/fluxcal/README.md

 ## Installation

 ### Dependencies
-FLuxCal uses `gfortran` to compile its code.
+FluxCal uses `gfortran` to compile its code.
 Install using,
 ```
 sudo apt install gfortran
 ```